Robinini/midi2control/docs/README.md

 The DDJ-SB was configured using the information [here](https://www.pioneerdj.com/-/media/pioneerdj/software-info/controller/ddj-sb/ddj-sb_list_of_midi_messages_e.pdf).

-The generic mapping calsses in ```midi2control.midi.pioneer``` can be used to configure many pioneer controllers similarly.
+The generic mapping classes in ```midi2control.midi.pioneer``` can be used to configure many pioneer controllers similarly.

 ### Manual Configuration